The majority of people love camping. Quite a lot of them enjoy heading out to spend some time in nature.

 Figure out the type of terrain you intend to camp at

-While one of the perks about camping is simply not knowing your destination until you get there, it is still always advised to plan a winter trip, especially if it is your first winter trip.
+While one of the perks of camping is simply not knowing your destination until you get there, it is still always advised to plan a winter trip, especially if it is your first winter trip.

 It is always best to keep safe.
 Find out about the weather in your destination and try to familiarise yourself with the neighboring area as much as you can.